nqh-tq-32052503/FlyGCL/README.md

 ### `run.sh` (multi-session runner)

 `run.sh` launches many baseline scripts via `screen`.
-If you plan to use it, make sure `screen` is installed.
+If you plan to use it, please ensure `screen` is installed.

 ## 🔧 Key arguments